Fighting poverty, inequality and injustice

-An overview of Peter Townsend's contribution, impact and future relevance ~ Adrian Sinfield, Alan Walker and Carol Walker
+The legacy of Peter Townsend ~ Adrian Sinfield, Alan Walker and Carol Walker

-Biography of a pioneer research career ~ Paul Thompson
+The making of a pioneer researcher: reflections from Peter Townsend's life story ~ Paul Thompson

 Customers in Australia, New Zealand, Papua New Guinea, Taiwan, Malaysia and Brunei must order from their local distributor